 Forgive myself for past mistakes.
 This one can be tricky and probably the hardest.
 Ever since my dad unexpectedly passed away last year, I had a lot of guilt, and still, do.
 However, since that day, I don’t let little things bother me as they had previously.
 Petty, unimportant comments or actions that used to keep me up at night have gone away.
 The most important thing that I worry about now is my children; if they’re safe, healthy and happy.
 Which brings me to my final resolution.

 Planning for the future.
 In 7 months my son will be six years old.
 Nearly SIX YEARS has passed since he was born and back then, I never thought those years would come and go so fast.
 I can’t even imagine how fast the next 5, 10, and 20 years will fly by.
 As scary as it sounds, my husband and I need to start planning for our future and retirement.
 Setting a budget terrifies the crap out of me.
 I’ve never, ever been a saver.
 I like to reward myself with the money I have worked hard for.
 I live in the moment, and if there is something I want and I have the money to buy, then I get it.
 This way of thinking obviously cannot go on forever.
 I admit it, the talk of a 401K intimidates me.
 I have no idea how or where even to start.
 Luckily there is blooom! blooom is a financial advice solution that leverages technology to manage people’s 401ks, lowering the barrier to financial advice.
 They don’t care how much money I have in an account (or if I don’t even have a retirement account set up yet) because they aren’t paid for endorsing one fund over another.
 There are absolutely no hidden fees, and you can see what types of funds you’re invested in.
-They believe that everyone deserves the right to retire and genuinely want to help with that goal.
+They believe that everyone deserves the right to retire and genuinely want to help with that goal, remember before you do retire, make a mental note of these 9 retirement considerations to make sure you’re ready.
 At only $10 a month, you get a financial advisor in your pocket.
 My husband and I plan on signing up early next year because we need peace of mind that comes with not having to worry about a 401k.
 If you are like me, early 30’s with a family, now is the time to start planning for the future, and blooom can help.